 Speaking of the birds, there were quite a few fluttering around – much to Graham’s bemusement.

-To get back to your car, it’s either back to the steep trail or walk the much less-graded forest road down.
+To get back to your car, it’s either back to the steep trail or hike the much less-graded forest road down.
 We took the trail because it was faster and the shadows were growing ever longer.
 Some people hike up with skis and then ski down the road.
 That would be pretty great, I admit.